The amazing benefits of l-arginine extend broadly for both cardiovascular and overall health, including:

-- Reduces blood stickiness in patients with high cholesterol;
+- Reducing blood stickiness in patients with high cholesterol;

-- Improves blood flow in those with significant coronary artery disease;
+- Improving blood flow in those with significant coronary artery disease;

-- Reduces symptoms associated with claudication (pain, usually in the extremities due to a lack of blood flow);
+- Reducing symptoms associated with claudication (pain, usually in the extremities due to a lack of blood flow);

-- Relieves of congestive heart failure and improved stamina;
+- Relieving congestive heart failure and improved stamina;

-- Improves the painful condition known as Raynaud's phenomenon (fingers become pale, occasionally turn blue in cold temperatures); and
+- Improving the painful condition known as Raynaud's phenomenon (fingers become pale, occasionally turn blue in cold temperatures); and